 Introducing Weirs Beach & Around

-Called ‘Aquedoctan’ by its Native American settlers, Weirs Beach takes its English name from the weirs (enclosures for catching fish) that the first white settlers found along the small sand beach.
-Today Weirs Beach is the honky-tonk heart of Lake Winnipesaukee’s childhood amusements, famous for video-game arcades and fried dough.
+Called 'Aquedoctan' by its Native American settlers, Weirs Beach takes its English name from the weirs (enclosures for catching fish) that the first European settlers found along the small sand beach.
+Today Weirs Beach is the honky-tonk heart of Lake Winnipesaukee's childhood amusements, famous for video-game arcades and fried dough.
 The vacation scene is completed by a lakefront promenade, a small public beach and a dock for small cruising ships.
 A water park and drive-in theater are also in the vicinity.
-Away from the din on the waterfront, you will notice evocative Victorian-era architecture – somehow out of place in this capital of kitsch.
+Away from the din on the waterfront, you will notice evocative Victorian-era architecture – somewhat out of place in this capital of kitsch.

 South of Weirs Beach lie Laconia, the largest town in the region but devoid of any real sights, and lake-hugging Gilford, another excellent lodging base.